Frequently asked questions

 The solution has a slight odour of chlorine, like a mild swimming pool smell.
 Most people associate this with cleanliness.
 When sprayed, it just smells fresh and clean, and not like an unnatural fragrance or perfume.

-Yes.
-You can but it’s really not needed and against the idea of a greener way to clean with just natural, eco-friendly and safe ingredients.
+It’s really not needed and against the idea of a greener way to clean with just natural, eco-friendly and safe ingredients.
 We would much prefer to keep it that way.
 And many people have commented that is leaves a natural, fresh smell behind.

 Yes, and it’s ideal for non-chemical use in floor machines.